-A new Deputy or Assistant Headteacher will normally be appointed to the first point on their pay range but may be appointed to a higher point on their pay range if circumstances make this appropriate.
+The pay range of a Deputy Headteacher must be a number of consecutive points on the Leadership Pay Scale and should not point on their pay range if circumstances make this appropriate.
 However, headroom for performance related pay progression will remain available within the range.

-In this school Deputy Headteacher(s) pay range(s) are as follows: na
+In this school Deputy Headteacher(s) pay range(s) are as follows: n/a

-In this school Assistant Headteacher(s) pay range(s) are as follows: -
+In this school Assistant Headteacher(s) pay range(s) are as follows: - n/a